khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 Let's add SMS-based two-factor auth to a generic Rails application.
 Hopefully we'll learn what makes an auth system robust along the way.
 We'll be using [devise](https://github.com/plataformatec/devise), because it's pretty much the standard library for adding user support to a Rails app.

-A warning: I haven't written serious ruby in a while --- I mostly work with Python[^inbox] --- so a pythonism or two may have slipped in.
+__A warning__: I haven't written serious ruby in a while --- I mostly work with Python[^inbox] --- so a pythonism or two may have slipped in.

 ## The basics: generating codes

 First, we need to generate codes.
-What do we want from a generated code?
+What do we want from a one-time code?

 A one-time code should: